 6 weeks - 4-12 hours of independent study per week 8 weeks - 4-12 hours of independent study per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-POL SCI 299 Special Study in Political Science 1 - 12 Units Special individual study for qualified graduate students.
-Rules & Requirements Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Directed Dissertation Research: Read Less [-] POL SCI 299 Special Study in Political Science 1 - 12 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 Special individual study for qualified graduate students.
+Special Study in Political Science: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 1-12 hours of independent study per week Summer:

 6 weeks - 4-8 hours of independent study per week 8 weeks - 4-8 hours of independent study per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-POL SCI 375 Graduate Student Instructor Training Seminar 2 Units This course is intended for all new graduate student instructors (GSI) in the Department of Political Science, and is meant to be taken simultaneously with the first semester of teaching as a GSI.
+Special Study in Political Science: Read Less [-] POL SCI 375 Graduate Student Instructor Training Seminar 2 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This course is intended for all new graduate student instructors (GSI) in the Department of Political Science, and is meant to be taken simultaneously with the first semester of teaching as a GSI.
 The course functions as a participatory workshop.
 Although the course is intended for first-time GSIs, it is not a course in "how to be a GSI," but rather, how to be an effective political science teacher, now and at later steps in professional careers.
 Workshop time will be divided among presentations by the instructor, discussion of required readings, and discussion of weekly assignments in relation to challenges encountered by GSIs in the course of their teaching.
-Rules & Requirements Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Graduate Student Instructor Training Seminar: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Summer: